Talasoft2022/spreadsheetProjects/README.md

 # spreadsheetProjects
-my excel projects will be added here
+This is a repository of my personal spreadsheet projects which is meant to showcase my skills in spreadsheet applications.